 How concerned should we be?

 As with other respiratory illnesses, COVID-19 can present with mild symptoms including a runny nose, sore throat, cough and fever.
 It can however be more severe for some persons and, on rare occasions, the disease can be fatal.
 Older people, and people with pre-existing medical conditions (such as diabetes and heart disease) appear to be more vulnerable to becoming severely ill with the virus.

 The risk of exposure will depend largely on a person’s location and whether there is ongoing community transmission of COVID-19.
 People living or travelling in an area where the virus is circulating may be at risk of infection if they come into close contact with a symptomatic infected person.

 Is it safe to fly right now?

 According to IATA medical advisor Dr David Powell, the risk of contracting a virus onboard a flight is probably lower than in many confined spaces, because modern aircraft have cabin air filtration systems equipped with High Efficiency Particulate Arrester (HEPA) filters.
 These filters have similar performance to those used to keep the air clean in hospital operating rooms and industrial clean rooms.
 These filters are effective at capturing 99.999 per cent of airborne microbes in filtered air.
 Furthermore the cabin air system delivers approximately 50 per cent outside air and 50 per cent filtered, recirculated air.
 This means the supplied air is essentially sterile.

-The information available tells us that Covid-19 spreads primarily through contact with a symptomatic infected person’s respiratory droplets, which is generated when a person coughs or sneezes, or through droplets of saliva or discharge from the nose.
+The information available tells us that COVID-19 spreads primarily through contact with a symptomatic infected person’s respiratory droplets, which is generated when a person coughs or sneezes, or through droplets of saliva or discharge from the nose.
 This is called ‘droplet spread’.
 Similar to other diseases that are spread via this route, the risk of infection to passengers is very minimal, but maintaining good personal hygiene is always recommended while travelling on a plane.
 Click here to learn more about why you can fly with confidence during the pandemic.

 Should I wear a mask?

-What is the Cathay Pacific Group doing to prevent the novel coronavirus spreading?
+What is the Cathay Pacific Group doing to prevent COVID-19 from spreading?